 Making Sure an Addendum Is Enforceable

 A contract addendum cannot be legally enforced unless both parties fully understand the new terms and agree to them in writing.
 All parties who signed the original contract must also sign the addendum; if one or more parties is unavailable, they can appoint agents who have authority to sign on their behalf.

 You'll also need to exchange another asset or promise to ensure the addendum has consideration and thus constitutes a valid contract.
 Consult an attorney if you're not sure whether consideration is a requirement since this depends on both state and contract law.

 If you need help with creating a contract addendum, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.